knpuniversity/blog/use-symfony-reproducer.md

 ## Use your Reproducer to Fix the Bug

 In Part 1, you picked the Symfony version for your reproducer.
-Now it’s time to match that version in our forked Symfony repo.
-Let’s check it out:
+Now it's time to match that version in our forked Symfony repo.
+Let's check it out:

 ```bash
 git checkout 7.1 # or any other version you picked for your reproducer
 ```

 Boom!
-You’ve got the right version.
-Now, let’s make sure we’re up-to-date by merging in any new changes from the _upstream_ repository:
+You've got the right version.
+Now, let's make sure we're up-to-date by merging in any new changes from the _upstream_ repository:

 ```bash
 git merge upstream/7.1
 ```

 Great!
-Now, we’re going to create a new branch for our bug fix:
+Now, we're going to create a new branch for our bug fix:

 ```bash
 git checkout -b my-fix